Introducing Wallets, a simple way for your customers to store and move money. Learn more.

 • What it takes to launch

-Editor’s note: In this guide, we use the term “business management software” to refer to platforms that help small businesses manage their money.
+Editor’s note: In this guide, we use the term “software for SMBs” to refer to platforms that help small businesses manage their money.
 Examples include Xero, QuickBooks, and Relay.

 Why customers will choose your fintech products